What Causes Pasta to Froth

 - Don’t leave a lid on the pasta pot.
 This makes the starch molecules heat up very quickly.
 Leaving the top off allows steam and heat to escape more easily.
 Alternatively, for those who like to save energy by using a lid, simply turn the temperature of the burner down so that it’s just high enough to keep the water boiling.

 - Leave a wooden spoon lying across the pot.
-This might seem like an old wives’ tale, but it works.
+This doesn’t work that well for massive foam swells, but for minor ones helps.
 Here’s how: when the foam bubbles up it will eventually meet the spoon.
-The foam is thermodynamically unstable, which means when the bubbles reach the spoon they will burst, breaking the layer of foam and sending all of the bubbles collapsing down again.
+The foam is thermodynamically unstable, which means when the bubbles reach the spoon they will burst, breaking the layer of foam and sending the bubbles collapsing down again.

 - Use a bigger pot.
 With higher walls to climb, the layer of foam likely won’t be able to bubble over the edges.